allemas/jdk-22/README.md

 ### JEP 447: Statements before super(...) - IT'S A FEATURE PREVIEW !

-The main goal is to give developers greater freedom to express behaviors of constructors by adding logic while maintaining the guarantee that constructors run in top-down order during the class instantiation, **ensuring the code in the subclass constructor cannot interfere with the superclass instancation.**
+The main goal is to give developers greater freedom to express behaviors of constructors by adding logic while maintaining the guarantee that constructors run in top-down order during the class instantiation, **ensuring the code in the subclass constructor cannot interfere with the superclass instancation.*

-We ca now revent unnecessary work in `super()` statement before validate an argument.
-By this we can now able to check or prepare argument before calling the superclass constructor.
+We can now prevent unnecessary work in the `super()` statement before validating an argument.
+By this we are now able to check or prepare arguments before calling the superclass constructor.

 ```java
 public class PositiveBigInteger extends BigInteger {